clj-commons/durable-queue/README.md

 #'q
 ```

-This manager allows us to `put!` and `take!` tasks from named queues.  `take!` is a blocking read, and will only return once a task is available or, if a timeout is defined (in milliseconds), once the timeout elapses:
+This allows us to `put!` and `take!` tasks from named queues.  `take!` is a blocking read, and will only return once a task is available or, if a timeout is defined (in milliseconds), once the timeout elapses:

 ```clj
 > (take! q :foo 10 :timed-out!)